wavemaker/docs/learn/how-tos/upgrade-guide-wavemaker-10-to-11.md

 ### Deploy and Test Application

-To test the app, go to **Preview** and verify if the project previews as expected, and check for all the following:
+To test the app, go to **Preview** and verify the functionality of features released, and check for all the following:

 1. Preview all the pages.
 2. Test typical breakage cases.
 3. Using the inspection framework, run checks and ensure there are no console errors.
 4. Follow your QA cycle.
 Deploy the project and let your QA team test the deployed app; run automation test scenarios, if any.

-If the preview fails, you must check the logs and fix any issues.
+If the Preview fails, you must check the logs and fix any issues.
 Contact support if needed.

 ### Finish Upgrade